nickoe/nickoe.github.io/index.md

 ---

-Yes, indeed you have now reached yet another place on the internet, wich is just functioning as yet another palce to store and share information.
-If you reached this site, ehh, well you reached it to gain no further knowlage.
+Yes, indeed you have now reached yet another place on the internet, which is just functioning as yet another place to store and share information.
+If you reached this site, ehh, well you reached it to gain no further knowledge.

 Below you will see the latest posts listed in a excerpt form.